geoai-lab/NeuroTPR/README.md

 from neurotpr import geoparse

-geoparse.load_model("the folder path of the pretrained model; note that the path should end with /") result = geoparse.topo_recog("Buffalo is a city in New York State.") print(result)
+geoparse.load_model("the folder path of the pretrained model; note that the path should end with /") result = geoparse.topo_recog("Buffalo is a beautiful city in New York State.") print(result)
  ```
 The input of the "topo_recog" function is a string, and the output is a list of JSON objects containing the recognized toponyms and their start and end indexes in the input string.